5uperpalo/success6g-edge/networking.md

     * If there is no local Pod for Kserve inference service, the packet is dropped
   * or ML prediction service pod periodically queries local Redis DB in Vehicle API service – as Vehicle API service is also configured with `internalTrafficPolicy: Local`
     * If there is no local Pod for Vehicle API service, the queries/requests are dropped
-3. Kserve inference service pushes the data into Prometheus
+3. Kserve inference service pushes the data into InfluxDB
-4. Grafana periodically queries data from Prometheus
+4. Grafana periodically queries data from InfluxDB

 </details>